Oberst a.D. Wilhelm Freiherr von Reichlin-Meldegg

 Otto

-Letter from Otto von Habsburg to Wilhelm Freiherr Reichlin von Meldegg
+Letter from Otto von Habsburg to Wilhelm Freiherr von Reichlin-Meldegg

 On March 12, 1938, he witnessed the demise of a free and independent Austria with the invasion of the German Wehrmacht.
-On March 19, 1938, Wilhelm Freiherr Reichlin von Meldegg was arrested by the Gestapo and deported to the Dachau concentration camp on June 17, 1938.
+On March 19, 1938, Wilhelm Freiherr von Reichlin-Meldegg was arrested by the Gestapo and deported to the Dachau concentration camp on June 17, 1938.
 He is severely maltreated in the concentration camp.
 He was released from prison on September 20, 1938, but had to report to the police every week thereafter.
 He remains in retirement.

 Image: Georg Freiherr von Reichlin-Meldegg, Privat